San Diego coastal HOA community of single-family homes with rental-cap signage

 Litigation and Judicial Review

-When internal appeals and ADR fail, landlords may pursue litigation to challenge HOA rental restrictions.
-Successful challenges typically involve one of three arguments:
+When appeals and mediation fail, landlords may file suit challenging the rental restriction.
+Successful challenges typically rest on one of three arguments:

-• CC&R ambiguity: The rental restriction language is unclear or contradictory, making enforcement arbitrary
+• CC&R ambiguity: The rental restriction language is contradictory or unclear, rendering enforcement arbitrary.

-• Selective enforcement: The HOA enforces rental caps against some owners but not others, violating equal protection principles
+• Selective enforcement: The association enforces the cap against some owners but not others, violating equal-protection principles recognized under California common law.

-• Unreasonable restriction: The rental cap is so restrictive that it effectively prohibits all rentals, which California courts have found unreasonable in some contexts
+• Unreasonable restriction: The cap is so stringent that it effectively prohibits all rentals, which California courts have found unreasonable in limited contexts.

-Litigation is expensive—$25,000-$75,000 for a contested case through trial—and outcomes are uncertain.
-California courts generally defer to HOA authority to impose rental restrictions, meaning landlords face an uphill battle.
-However, in cases involving clear selective enforcement or procedurally defective CC&R amendments, litigation can succeed.
+Litigation costs $25,000–$75,000 for a contested case through trial, and outcomes are uncertain.
+California courts defer to HOA authority to regulate rentals, so landlords face an uphill evidentiary burden.
+In cases involving clear selective enforcement or procedurally defective CC&R amendments, however, litigation can succeed.

 Hardship Exemptions

-• Job relocation: Owner must relocate for employment and cannot sell the property in the current market
+• Employment relocation where the owner must relocate for work and cannot sell in the current market.

-• Financial hardship: Owner faces foreclosure or bankruptcy without rental income
+• Financial hardship where the owner faces foreclosure or bankruptcy absent rental income.

-• Medical necessity: Owner requires long-term care and must rent the property to fund medical expenses
+• Medical necessity where the owner requires long-term care and must rent to fund medical expenses.

-Hardship exemptions typically require detailed documentation—employment letters, financial statements, medical records, or military orders—and are granted at the board's discretion.
-They're usually temporary (12-24 months) and require annual renewal with updated hardship documentation.
+Hardship exemptions require detailed documentation, employment letters, financial statements, medical records, military orders, and are granted at the board's discretion.
+They're typically temporary, lasting 12–24 months, and require annual renewal with updated hardship evidence.

 Compliance Best Practices for 2026